bacontime/blog-mirror/art/isomorphic.md

 ## Hexagonal Isomorphic Keyboards.

-There are a number of ways to arrange notes on a hexagonal grid in an isomorphic way.
+Moving to a two-dimensional keyboard greatly increases the number of possibilities.
+At first, it may seem like there are two many potential layouts to count, but by imposing a few constraints, we can narrow things down to a reasonable small number of distint layouts.

+First, let's restrict to our attentions to a hexagonal grid, as found on a computer keyboard.
 Each possible isomorphic layout can be specified by a pair (α,β) which describes the shift in semitones when moving in each direction.